If you like traditional, seasonal food, the Tuscan countryside

 and a genuine approach to life, we’re the right people!

 About Giulia Scarpaleggia

-Welcome to Juls’ Kitchen.
-My name is Giulia, I am a 34 year old food writer and photographer.
+I’m a food writer and photographer.
 I teach Tuscan cooking classes in the countryside and I am currently writing my fifth cookbook.

 I am born and bred in Tuscany.
 I live in the house that my family built in the countryside between Siena and Florence with my partner Tommaso and my Maremmano sheep dog, Noa.
 I’m learning to grow a vegetable garden, even though for the moment I’ve only been successful with fresh herbs and a pot of flowers.

 When I was a teenager I wanted to become a policewoman or a forester.
 At high school I fell in love with English language and literature.
 I took a master’s degree in Communication and Media Studies.
 I dreamt of becoming a businesswoman like Melanie Griffith in Working Girl, but after six years as an employee and event organizer I understood that it was not my cup of tea.
 It has been hard to find my place in the world, but then I discovered that my place was actually at home, in the Sienese countryside, writing about the food of my land and teaching other people to cook it.

 Looking back, there was a constant in my life: a passion for food and cooking since I was a little girl.